SEARCH

 7. Add aquatic plants.

-Pond built in raised garden bed with pink water lily.
+Pond in a raised garden bed with lavender plants

 Winter Care